 Prepare web application terms and conditions, general user terms and conditions, SaaS/PaaS agreements, colocation/IaaS agreements, and other service-based software agreements.

-Frequently participate as intellectual property counsel to corporate transactions, such as asset purchase agreements, mergers, and acquisitions.
+Frequently participate as intellectual property and technology counsel to corporate transactions, such as asset purchase agreements, mergers, and acquisitions.

 Serve as counsel to early-stage companies on intellectual property strategy and development, policy and handbook formation, and product road-mapping, including for purposes of fundraising and/or securities offerings.
 Provide personnel training and compliance services.